f5serge/sql-export-tool/README.md

 # Azure SQL Data Export and Import Tools

-This repository contains tools for exporting data from Azure SQL to CSV files and importing TSV files back into Azure SQL.
+This repository contains tools for exporting data from Azure SQL to TSV (Tab-Separated Values) files and importing TSV files back into Azure SQL.

 ## Export Tool

-This tool exports data from Azure SQL tables to CSV (Comma-Separated Values) files and uploads them to Azure Blob Storage.
+This tool exports data from Azure SQL tables to TSV (Tab-Separated Values) files and uploads them to Azure Blob Storage.

 ## Prerequisites